 Conducting a Successful Call

-- Introduce yourself and where you’re from.
+- Introduce yourself and what town you live in.
 The office will want to know your zip code to make sure you’re a constituent!

 - If the Representative is not in their office, ask to speak to their legislative staff.